yale-cpsc-419-sp23/pset-1-cli/README.md

     1. "Classified As"
 * The header row must be visually separated by at least one line
 * Columns of the table must be visually separated by at least 1 character
-* No line of output may be more than 80 characters long
+* No line of output may be more than 100 characters long, or the width of the terminal (whichever is smaller)
+    * Hint: use the `shutil.get_terminal_size()` function to query the size of the terminal
 * The courses in the table must be sorted according to the options provided at the command line.
     * No matter what options are specified at the command line, the primary sort of the table must be in ascending order of object `label`s and the secondary sort must be in ascending order of object `date`s
     * If the `-a` option is specified, the table must be sorted by agent names in ascending order, then by agent parts in ascending order